 Whilst we recognise that Key Stage 3 SAT’s are no longer obligatory, the Academy is keen to ensure that students are appropriately assessed in order to monitor performance and to make sure parents have valid information about their child’s progress.
-As SAT papers are still available, the Academy continues to use them in conjunction with internal marking.
-The results achieved demonstrate that collectively, students are making accelerated progress in their first two years at the Academy, and this can only give students an improved chance of achieving in Key Stages 4 and 5.
+As SAT papers are still available, the Academy continues to use these in conjunction with internal marking.
+The results achieved demonstrate that collectively, students are making accelerated progress in their first two years at the Academy, and this can only give students an improved chance of achieving in Key Stages 4 and Post 16.

 Sandwell Academy specialises in Sport and Business Enterprise and places an emphasis on these two areas in the curriculum and as part of the extra-curricular programme.
-Annex 3 reports on developments in Sport, including a Sporting Roll of Honour.
-Annex 4 reports on Business Enterprise at the Academy.
+Annex 1 reports on developments in Sport, including a Sporting Roll of Honour.
+Annex 2 reports on Business Enterprise at the Academy.

-The Academy’s productions to date have included a wide range of shows including 'The Jungle Book', 'Joseph and the Amazing Technicolor Dreamcoat', 'Grease' and most recently 'The Lion King'.
-This year will see excited and talented students perform everyone's favourite 'Disney’s High School Musical'.
-Auditions took place during the Autumn term and rehearsals for the February production have started in earnest.
-This year approximately 100 students will perform on a professional set, including a specialised lighting rig.
+The Academy’s productions to date have included a wide range of shows including ‘Grease’, ‘The Lion King’, ‘Disney’s High School Musical’ and most recently ‘Our House’.
+Excited and talented students performed the Olivier award-winning musical ‘Our House’ inspired by the music of Madness.
+Auditions took place during the Autumn term with rehearsals for the production in February.
+Approximately 100 students performed on a professional set to the rapturous applause of the audience.
 The Academy continues to develop a reputation for superb performances and the professional West End stage sets have been enjoyed by students, parents, staff and governors.

 Year 7 were once again invited to share in a Christmas celebration of carols, Christmas songs, music and the narration of the Christmas story.
 This provided some additional performance experience for some of our budding musicians and the Academy choir.